Farming in Protected Landscapes

 The programme, developed by Defra, and delivered locally through the Broads Authority and Norfolk Coast AONB, supports farmers and land managers in carrying out projects that support the natural environment, mitigate the impacts of climate change, provide public access opportunities or support nature-friendly, sustainable farm businesses.

 The programme runs from July 2021 until March 2025.
-We are currently accepting applications for the third year of the programme.
+We are currently accepting applications for the fourth year of the programme.

 The programme at a glance